 As an independent contractor, you also have a right to hire the team that you need.
 This can mean you hire your own sub-contractors, or partner up with other ICs.
 If you intend on doing so, you should inform your client of this before work begins.
 To be safe, you should also include any other contractors in your paperwork.

 This keeps clients from wondering why additional names are on the payroll, or why additional faces are in the office.
 It’s always best to be up-front about who will be working on the project.

 This is what most consider to be the hard part of being an independent contractor:everything on the business side is up to you.
 Examples of this are business insurance, healthcare, payroll for subcontractors, vacation allotments, etc.

-Additionally, you as a business manager have to ensure you’re filing taxes properly have the proper documentation such as a business license (see: How to Get a Business License).
+Additionally, you as a business manager have to ensure you’re filing taxes properly have the proper documentation such as a business license.

 With the IC classification, you are required to file self-employment taxes, while your clients are responsible for filling out a 1099-MISC form to report any payments they gave you.
 For additional information, check out the IRS self-employed tax center.

 Fight for your rights

 You have these rights today, undoubtedly, because many ICs have come before you and won them the hard way.
 It is the unfortunate truth that clients do not always treat their independent contractors with the same respect they treat employees.